Easy Creamed Onions with Frozen Pearl Onions

 We have some type of meat with most of our weeknight meals and I’m always looking for ways to make it interesting.
 I love spooning this creamy sauce over grilled or roasted beef or chicken or even wild game when we have it — or even just having it as a tasty side dish.

 What makes this sauce special is its creamy consistency that’s dotted with the pretty pearl onions.
-It’s so simple but elegant enough that you could serve it at your next dinner party.
+It’s so simple but elegant enough that you could serve it at your next dinner party and it is certianly a holiday side dish favorite.

 spoon with two creamed onions